Do you have a business idea but need help getting started?

 - Approved applicants must complete a free course on finance & budgeting prior to receiving funding

-- Grant recipients can access Celebrate EDU online courses for additional business support
+- Microgrant recipients receive access to Celebrate EDU online courses for additional business support

 - All product and service business ideas are eligible (with exceptions listed in FAQ)